pellse/assembler/README.md

     .build();
 ```

-### Third Party Asynchronous Cache Provider Integration
+### Third Party Reactive Cache Provider Integration

-Below is a compilation of supplementary modules that are available for integration with third-party asynchronous caching libraries.
+Below is a compilation of supplementary modules that are available for integration with third-party caching libraries.
 Additional modules will be incorporated in the future:

 | Assembler add-on module | Third party cache library |
 | --- | --- |